-A-Z Sexual and Gender-base Violence Glossary
+A-Z Sexual and Gender-based Violence Glossary

 Abuse is behaviour used to intimidate, harm, isolate, dominate, or control another person and may be an isolated incident or a pattern.
 The abuse can be sexual, physical, verbal, emotional, financial, or psychological in nature.
 Abuse can affect anyone, of any age, race, class, gender, or sexual orientation.